tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 ### 9. Instructor Do: Overfitting and Parsimony (10 min)

-Open the slideshow, [[navigate to Section X]] and introduce the concept of overfitting:
+Open the slideshow, navigate to the Overfitting section, and introduce the concept of overfitting:

 * Overfitting occurs when a model is too specific to a particular data set.